ARitz-Cracker/browser-requirifier/README.md

 * Deleting whatevers in `require.cache` won't reload the file, it'll just re-execute the file.

 Everything is (more or less) functionally identical.

+## I don't want to re-define what files I upload for each project that shares dependencies

+Good thing this thing can read `package.json` files!
+New properties will have to be added, though
+* `browserRequirifierVerbatim` - Files/folders to copy, Compiled WASM or other binary files come to mind
+* `browserRequirifierInclude` - Files/folders to include.
+* `browserRequirifierExclude` - Files/folders to ignore.
+Your test folder should be in here

 ## Other notes